Tested: Is WordPress Good For SEO in 2024?

 You don’t actually need the first one as (assuming your page meets their quality standards) indexing is Google’s default action.
 But it doesn’t do any harm to have it in place.

-To noindex an individual page or post, set “Allow search engines to show this Post in search results” to “No” in the page’s YOAST SEO panel.
+To noindex an individual page or post, set “Allow search engines to show this content in search results” to “No” in the page’s YOAST SEO panel.

 noindex page